lbxa/3900-project-eval/README.md

 Scalability Score: 4

 Strengths:
-- The project addresses a significant need by making a complex ML tool more accessible to non-technical users, which can democratize the use of advanced machine learning techniques in health research.
+- The project has a clear real-world application, making a machine learning disease prediction tool accessible to non-technical users, which can have a moderate impact on the research community.
-- Clearly defined technical requirements and a set goal make the project scope well understood and manageable.
+- The project goals are well-defined, with specific functionalities such as drag-and-drop file upload and parameter tuning, making it easier for the team to focus their efforts.

 Weaknesses:
-- The problem being addressed, while useful, is not novel and doesn’t contribute to substantial academic advancement.
-Similar user-friendly interfaces for ML tools already exist.
-- Dependency on the CRANK-MS framework means that students are not developing a new algorithm but rather creating a wrapper interface.
-This could limit the learning experience of creating sophisticated backend algorithms.
+- The project is somewhat limited in scope as it focuses primarily on creating an interface for an existing tool rather than innovating or addressing new problems.
+- There is a reliance on existing frameworks and approaches (e.g., GridSearchCV and SHAP), which minimizes the novelty and complexity of the project, potentially making it less valuable from an academic perspective.

 Suggestions for Improvement:
-- Consider integrating some novel elements into the project, such as developing a more intuitive machine learning model selection process or automated hyperparameter tuning to push the envelope in both usability and innovation.
-- Ensure that the project includes comprehensive user testing phases with actual non-technical users to validate ease of use and utility, perhaps collaborating with a test group of researchers from another department.
+- Consider integrating additional, unique features that would significantly enhance the usability or functionality of the tool, such as integrating with other data sources or advanced visualization techniques.
+- Increase the project's novelty by exploring new machine learning techniques or improving the existing ML model's accuracy and interpretability, thereby adding more academic value.

 P64 - Quick Assist app prototype
 Impact Score: 4
 Feasibility Score: 3
-Scalability Score: 4
+Scalability Score: 3

 Strengths:
-- The project addresses a significant and clear problem, improving emergency communication for non-English speakers and potentially saving lives.
+- The project addresses a significant problem with clear societal impact, particularly for non-English speakers in emergency situations.
+This is a pressing issue with real-world applications that can save lives.
-- There is strong community and institutional support, including collaboration with the South Western Sydney Local Health District and grassroots groups like "Stroke Watch."
+- There is a clear and existing demand for such a solution, given the documented difficulties faced by non-English speakers when accessing emergency services.
+This ensures that the project is tackling a relevant and important issue.

 Weaknesses:
-- The scope may be overly ambitious for a 10-week project, particularly requiring intermediate skills in LLM/chatbot development and integration with emergency services.
-- Dependency on understanding multiple languages might be challenging given the diversity of the student group’s language skills and the brief project timeline.
+- The project unnecessarily complicates itself by including features such as LLM/chatbot and automatic language detection without first rigorously proving the need for these technologies.
+Using AI without justification can detract from the project's feasibility.
+- The 10-week timeframe for developing a comprehensive prototype with multiple language support and integrating with emergency services seems overly ambitious, increasing the risk of an incomplete or unpolished product.

 Suggestions for Improvement:
-- Simplify the initial prototype's scope to focus on a proof-of-concept for one language (e.g., Vietnamese) before considering expansion to other languages.
-- Utilize off-the-shelf solutions for some components (like basic chatbot functions) and focus the project on integration, user interface, and specific healthcare needs to ensure it's feasible within the project timeframe.
+- Streamline the project scope to focus on essential and immediately impactful features first.
+Concentrate on creating a functional prototype that enables non-English speakers to connect with emergency services via a human interpreter, and leave the AI/LLM features for future iterations once the core functionality is validated.
+- Conduct a more detailed feasibility study to outline clear, manageable milestones within the 10-week period.
+Consider breaking down the project into smaller, more achievable tasks that each team can focus on, ensuring that a viable and demonstrable prototype is produced within the given timeframe.

+Overall, while the project demonstrates significant potential impact, it must avoid unnecessary complexity and ensure a realistic execution plan to achieve its goals effectively.

 P65 - Changing Life Keep Your Balance: multilingual mental health literacy app Impact Score: 4
 Feasibility Score: 3
 Scalability Score: 4

 Strengths:
-- The project addresses a significant and relevant issue, particularly in the context of the ongoing mental health crisis exacerbated by the COVID-19 pandemic.
-The focus on CALD (Culturally and Linguistically Diverse) communities adds another layer of importance.
+- The project addresses a significant and timely issue, particularly relevant to multicultural communities that have been disproportionately affected by mental health issues due to the COVID-19 pandemic.
-- The project has a clear and defined goal of transforming an already award-winning program into a digital format, which could potentially increase its reach and effectiveness.
+- The existing success of the "Changing Life Keep Your Balance" program and its multilingual approach provide a solid foundational content base, increasing the project's likelihood of positive reception and real-world impact.

 Weaknesses:
-- The project scope, including the multilingual aspect and the requirement for both passive and interactive elements, is quite ambitious for a 10-week timeframe, even for a group of six students.
+- The project scope might be overly ambitious for a 10-week timeline, particularly given the range of languages and the integration of both passive and interactive elements.
-- The requirement for integrating knowledge about mental health services and support groups adds complexity, and the necessity for bilingual capabilities could pose a significant barrier if not properly managed.
+- The requirement for bilingual capabilities in multiple languages may pose a significant challenge unless the team already possesses or can easily acquire translators or language experts.

 Suggestions for Improvement:
-- Narrow the scope for the prototype: Instead of aiming to fully develop an app in 10 different languages, perhaps begin with implementing the app in just 2-3 languages.
-This will make the project more manageable and provide a clear path for scalability in future phases.
-- Allocate roles and specializations within the team to make better use of the diverse skill sets.
-For example, have specific members focus on the app's technical aspects, while others concentrate on content adaptation and user experience.

-By focusing on a more achievable prototype and dividing responsibilities effectively, the team can deliver a functional and potentially impactful product by the end of the 10-week period.
+- Narrow the initial scope by focusing on developing a fully-functional prototype in one or two languages first, allowing more time to ensure the app's core features and user experience are well-designed and polished.
+- Consider leveraging existing translation frameworks and machine learning models to expedite the multilingual aspect of the project, though this should be done cautiously to ensure the translations are culturally and contextually appropriate.

+By focusing on a more targeted approach and leveraging existing technologies where applicable, the project can become more manageable while still maintaining its significant potential impact.

 P66 - AI for Language Learning
-Impact Score: 4
+Impact Score: 3
 Feasibility Score: 3
-Scalability Score: 4
+Scalability Score: 3

 Strengths:
-- The project addresses a significant problem in language learning, particularly addressing the "expressive" component of speaking and pronunciation, which can be costly and inconsistent when handled by human teachers.
+- The project addresses a relevant issue in language learning, which is a growing area of interest both educationally and commercially.
-- The use of AI to provide automated feedback and gamification has clear and important implications for improving learning outcomes and making language learning more accessible and flexible.
+- If successfully implemented, the AI language partner can significantly reduce the cost of learning and provide more flexible and consistent language practice for students.

 Weaknesses:
-- The requirement for one student to have knowledge of Mandarin could limit the team's ability to effectively contribute equally, posing a slight risk to team dynamics and overall feasibility.
-- Developing an AI that can accurately assess pronunciation, grammar, and fluency in Mandarin, a tonal language, within a 10-week timeframe is highly ambitious and may be challenging, resulting in an incomplete or unpolished project.
+- The requirement for AI is not rigorously justified.
+It is not clear whether simpler technological solutions could achieve the same objectives.
+- The project scope is highly ambitious, with multiple complex components (speech recognition, NLP for grammatical and syntactical correction, real-time dialogue generation, and gamification) expected to be integrated within a short timeframe.

 Suggestions for Improvement:
-- Break down the project into more manageable phases, starting with the implementation of basic functionalities like simple pronunciation feedback, and gradually working up to more complex features such as syntax correction and fluency scoring.
-This approach can help ensure achievable milestones within the given timeframe.
-- Consider simplifying the initial scope by focusing on one specific aspect of language learning, such as pronunciation or vocabulary, before expanding to cover all facets of language acquisition.
-This could reduce the risk of the project becoming too unwieldy and unmanageable within the time constraints.

-Overall, the project proposal is commendable for its impact and scalability potential, but it requires careful consideration of feasibility and methodical planning to ensure successful execution.
+- Limit the scope to a more manageable subset of features.
+For instance, focus primarily on developing an AI that can accurately detect and correct pronunciation and tones in Mandarin.
+This would still provide significant value while being more feasible to achieve within the given timeframe.
+- Conduct a detailed requirements analysis and feasibility study early in the project to ensure that the chosen technological solutions are the most appropriate and to avoid overcomplicating the project unnecessarily.
+This analysis should include exploring existing off-the-shelf solutions and determining whether a custom AI solution is truly required.

 P67 - Stress tracking app
 Impact Score: 3